LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 Does it fail in the same way for very large and very small windows, or do they cause different problems?
 Why?

+`line 102` changing `window_n` in `OpticFlowController()`

+##### window_n = 200

+1. Mismatch start, closely align, high spikes, decay and settle
+2. Matched, oscillating steps
+3. Large alternating spikes, decay and settle
+4. Period of alternativing zigzags, periods of 1 direction, final gentle adjustments with straght sections

+#### window_n = 190

+Appears to be very sensitive to the number of windows.
+At a loss of 10 windows, the moving average match capability is vastly reduced.
+It still have the coordination of matching but the difference is clearly off.
+Additionally, at smaller values, the smooth effect is depreciated.
+There are fluttering, short-term spikes within the seconds themsevles.

+The bee heading doesn't look too illogical.
+It goes through chunks of single direction corrections.
+Within the chunks, the bee is not that stable in its actions.
+It rapidly switches between turning and perfectly straight and these changes are not uniformly spaced

+The initial trajectory paths don't look too disimilar the mid range of the journeys looks much less stable.
+It would appear that the bees are continually over shooting the centre's margin and having to recorrect.
+Those over time this correction continues and the overshooting is much less sevre and more like Limit Cycling, although no bees every fly perfectly straight

+#### window_n = 180

+Similar, more rearratic bee headings and never truly centering

+#### window_n = 160, 150

+Absurdly better performance, bee centres much quicker, uses fewer turns and all bees truely centre

+Aquires behaviour of long diagonal periods

+#### window_n = 140

+Seems to fall out of this "perfect" behavior.
+The moving average looks more like n=200

+The bee heading behaviour is new.
+Initially it rapidly oscialtes between left and right before settling into directional chunks. but it looses the clean diagonal behaviour, the chunk use rapid shifting from a directionl side to just straight

+The beginging phase looks similar to n=200, jaggedly centering. but this window size never truely centres.
+It has longer-term overshooting waves which are comrised of rapid, non=smooth trajectories

+# window_n = 130

+Similr to 130 but regains ability to center more clearly

+# window_n = 120

+falls back into a window of much better performance similar to 160, 150

+# window = 100

+very similar to n=200

+# window_n = 75

+Seems to quickly lock onto periods of strong corrections resulting in centering quickly

+The centering is never truely straight but the Limit Cycling is very tight around the centre

+# window_n = 50

+very similar to 75

+# window_n = 40

+a strange jagged arcing correction in the initial phase not see in any other windows but centers clearly in the mid range and in many cases perfectly

+# window_n = 30

+Very rapid direction shifting through out the paths.
+Unusual curves and kinks in the paths but generally centers to very tight Limit Cycling range.
+Although the lines are centered, they are not straight, maintining long flows in the curves on top of the short term jaggedness

+# window_n = 20

+Very rapid direction shifting through out the paths.
+Often the long-term trend doesn't appear to be aheading towards the centre.
+Though often corrects, somehow appearing somewhat near the centre at the end of the timesteps (1400).
+Though it never in any form travels but the y-axis.

+# window_n = 10

+behaviour is broken, entirely veers off to the side out of the plots view.

 ### 2. Experiment with the margin size.